mpv-player/mpv/DOCS/man/en/lua.rst

 ``pause``
     Playback was paused.
 This also happens when for example the player is paused on low network cache.
-Then the event type indicates the pause state (like the property "pause" as opposed to the "core-idle" propetty), and you might be multiple ``pause`` events in a row.
+Then the event type indicates the pause state (like the property "pause" as opposed to the "core-idle" property), and you might receive multiple ``pause`` events in a row.

 ``unpause``
     Playback was unpaused.
 See above for details.